 During an asthma attack the bronchioles (air passages in the nose and mouth) become constricted and as a result, the flow of oxygen is severely restricted.
 The study’s results have essentially shown that CBD can help to reopen these airways.

 Considering that bronchoconstriction is one of the biggest problems facing asthma sufferers, the results are somewhat astonishing.

 Asthma is a chronic inflammatory disease and the inflammation causes a temporary narrowing of the lungs, reducing the amount of oxygen which can be carried around this body.
 This makes normal breathing somewhat difficult.

 Bronchial spasms are a sudden constriction of the lung muscles and can cause difficulties in a mild to severe form.
+They are a hallmark symptom of Asthma and CBD may be effective in reducing and eliminating these.
 By relaxing the muscles in the lungs, CBD could potentially help to expand the airways and ultimately increase airflow.

 Pain is not one of the primary symptoms associated with the respiratory condition, however chest pain can often follow an asthma attack.
 Although there are no pain receptors in the lungs, during interrupted airflow stress is place on the accessory muscles.

 This is often followed my pain due to the fact that these muscles are rarely (if ever) used for normal breathing.
 Similar to the muscle pain you would feel during a tough workout.